diegovillanueva/SCM_workshop/Exercises_on_ECHAM-HAM-SCM.md

 # How Does Autoconversion Impact Rain Formation in the Climate-Aerosol Model ECHAM-HAM (single column model version)?

+* For a version with pictures go to <https://github.com/diegovillanueva/SCM_workshop/blob/main/Exercises_on_ECHAM-HAM-SCM.md>

 ## Preparation

 * Test (or prepare) your machine for remote connections with ssh and sshfs